Azure-Samples/azure-search-rest-samples/Quickstart-agentic-retrieval/readme.md

 # Quickstart: Agentic retrieval in Azure AI Search using REST APIs

-Use this REST sample to get started with [agentic retrieval](https://learn.microsoft.com/azure/search/search-agentic-retrieval-concept) in Azure AI Search, which integrates an Azure OpenAI chat completion model to process queries, retrieve relevant content from indexed documents, and synthesize answers in natural language.
+Use this REST sample to get started with [agentic retrieval](https://learn.microsoft.com/azure/search/search-agentic-retrieval-concept) in Azure AI Search, which integrates an LLM from Azure OpenAI in Foundry Models to process queries, retrieve relevant content from indexed documents, and synthesize answers in natural language.

 This sample is the source code for the REST portion of [Quickstart: Use agentic retrieval in Azure AI Search](https://learn.microsoft.com/azure/search/search-get-started-agentic-retrieval).